-Prepare for the SAT and ACT test and participate in two practice tests
+Learn effective test-taking strategies that will prepare you for the SAT and ACT test and participate in three diagnostic tests to assess your readiness

 Program Format & Subject Areas